Bedrock-OSS/bedrock-wiki-legacy/concepts/components-events-groups.md

     }
 },
 ```

+Like component-groups, events are 100% custom created inside each entity.
+You cannot use events from other entities on your own.
+Do not be tempted to use `"minecraft:ageable_grow_up"` in your own entity.
+If you want grow-up functionality, you need to define the component-groups and events yourself.

+The only thing you can add/remove from an entity is `component groups`.
+As tempting as it is to try and add/remove components directly, this is not possible.

+# Advanced Usage

 Conditional events are events using "filters" to return a component group depending on your filter see the below example.
 We are testing if a tag exists and if it doesn't return the "prefix:is_false" component but if it does exist return "prefix:is_true".